falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 To calculate the curvature of the lane, I used the same model that was showed in the Udacity tutorial, with the conversion pixels to meters.
 The code was available in the `curvature()` function, in the *Calculate Curvature and Relative Positions Functions* subsection.

 The curvature was calculated using an intermediary image with the green area marked over.
-The I used Sobel transformation and did the 2nd order polynomial.
-To improve the result I chosed the left lane (constant) as the best to approach the result
+Then I used Sobel transformation and did the 2nd order polynomial.
+To improve the result I chosed the left lane (constant) as the best to approach the result *(Curvature function lines 5-15 / Pipeline lines 51-60)*.

 To calculate the position of vehicle with respect to center, I pick I pixel inside the green area (over **y axis**) and the returned the value for **x axis** in the left and right curve.
 Then, I multiplied the value of the results by the constant of conversion pixels-meters, as shown in formula below: